Lessons learned from the SLIM project

 General

-Real world is a much more brutal evaluator than a friendly digital world.
+The real world is a much more brutal evaluator than a friendly digital world.

-Serious real-world evaluation is difficult.
+Conducting serious real-world evaluation is difficult.

 A large robotic system requires strong software engineering.